YvonFrid/malaria_rSNPs/README.md

-# malaria_rSNPs
+# Malaria rSNP project

-Analysis of SNPS involved in human sensitivity to malaria
+Analysis of regulatory SNPs associated to malaria sensitivity in Human.